cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - `chainToChannel: Map<string, Identifier>` is a mapping from consumer chain IDs to the CCV channel IDs.
 - `channelToChain: Map<Identifier, string>` is a mapping from CCV channel IDs to consumer chain IDs.
 - `channelStatus: Map<Identifier, ChannelStatus>` is a mapping from CCV channel IDs to CCV channel state, as indicated by `ChannelStatus`.
-- `pendingUpdates: Map<string, [ValidatorUpdate]>` is a mapping from consumer chain IDs to a list of pending `ValidatorUpdate`s that must be sent to the consumer chain once the CCV channel is established.
+- `pendingVSCPackets: Map<string, [VSCPacketData]>` is a mapping from consumer chain IDs to a list of pending `VSCPacketData`s that must be sent to the consumer chain once the CCV channel is established.
 - `vscId: uint64` is a monotonic strictly increasing ID that is used to uniquely identify the VSCs sent to the consumer chains.
 - `unbondingOps: Map<uint64, UnbondingOperation>` is a mapping that enables accessing for every unbonding operation the list of consumer chains that are still unbonding.
 When unbonding operations are initiated, the Staking module calls the `AfterUnbondingOpInitiated()` [hook](#ccv-pcf-shook-afubopcr1); this leads to the creation of a new `UnbondingOperation`, which is defined as
   ```typescript